-In this example, the child acknowledges their feelings and chooses to share them with the parent(s).
-They are facing a situation that triggers intense frustration.
-Attempting to grasp the child's situation and understand their emotions constitutes the first, crucial step in providing support.
-Utilising the phrase "I would feel very frustrated too in this situation", the parent(s) validate the child's emotions without casting doubt.
-Frustration is a universally human emotion, and experiencing it occasionally is normal.
-This sentence succinctly portrays the notions of "genuineness" and "empathy".
+In this example, the parents are the ones who notice some sudden changes in the child's usual behavior and routine.
+They notice that their child suddenly seems to lose his appetite and even tries to avoid school, which used to bring him joy.
+They therefore make some attempts to investigate the situation and invite the child into a process of active dialogue, giving him the opportunity to talk about his own experience and to express his feelings about it.
+Trying to understand the child's situation and understanding their feelings is the first, crucial step in providing support.
+By using the phrase "I would feel very sad in this situation too", the parent(s) validate the child's feelings without creating doubt.
+Distress is a universally human emotion and experiencing it occasionally is normal.
+This sentence succinctly illustrates the concepts of "authenticity" and "Empathy".